Blinken meets with Arab officials, calls for ‘enduring end’ to Gaza crisis

 “Secretary Blinken reaffirmed the United States’ commitment to achieve an enduring end to the crisis in Gaza and to the establishment of a future Palestinian state with security guarantees for Israel,” it added.

-Blinken travelled to Cairo, where he met top Egyptian officials, including el-Sisi.
+Blinken also travelled to Cairo, where he met top Egyptian officials, including el-Sisi.

 “Secretary Blinken and President el-Sisi discussed negotiations to secure an immediate ceasefire for at least six weeks and the release of all hostages,” the State Department said.